 Fly a Plane at Sky Combat Ace

-Sky Combat Ace is among Vegas's best thrill rides, allowing visitors to pilot their own stunt plane over the city.
+Sky Combat Ace is among Vegas' best thrill rides, allowing visitors to pilot their own stunt plane over the city.
 Yes, really.
 With no experience necessary, you can send your plane into complicated maneuvers alongside one of the Sky Combat Ace's experienced pilots, who is in the plane with you.
-It's among our favorite activities in Vegas and for a good reason: There's just nothing else like it.
+It's among the favorite activities in Vegas and for a good reason: There's just nothing else like it.

 Have a Drink at the Bar at Delmonico

-You'll find whiskey, whiskey and more whiskey at the bar at Delmonico Steakhouse.
-With more than 700 options spanning a 40-page menu and a knowledgeable staff to guide you, you'll get a complete a mini-education in brown spirits.
+You'll find whiskey, whiskey, and more whiskey at the bar at Delmonico Steakhouse.
+With more than 700 options spanning a 40-page menu and a knowledgeable staff to guide you, be prepared to receive a mini-education in brown spirits.
 The list includes whiskeys from around the world and not just the usual suspects like Kentucky and Scotland, but you can try whiskey from places like India and Taiwan.

 Explore Las Vegas's CityCenter

 This sprawling complex is home to some of Vegas's most popular hotels and other attractions, but just walking around the property is must-do.
-It's home to nearly 20 pieces of incredibly contemporary art, by artists such as Maya Lin, Julian Schnabel, Frank Stella, and more.
-Additionally, the complex is home to the Shops at Crystals, a mall featuring more than 15 upscale flagships, ranging from Tom Ford to Louis Vuitton and Prada.
+It's home to nearly 20 pieces of incredible contemporary art, by artists such as Maya Lin, Julian Schnabel, and Frank Stella.
+Additionally, the complex is home to the Shops at Crystals, a mall featuring more than 50 upscale flagships, ranging from Tom Ford to Louis Vuitton and Prada.

 Drive a Rock Crawler Through the Desert

 Take an adrenaline-filled Jeep trip with Las Vegas Rock Crawlers.
 You'll drive along at slow speeds while climbing up red-rock faces and down sandy dunes in your own Jeep.
 The best part of all is that you are driving your own vehicle, without anyone else inside it.
 A guide will lead the group in their own Jeep, taking guests over all types of crazy terrain.
-If you're looking to escape from the clamor of the Strip briefly, this is among one of the best ways to do so!Continue to 17 of 21 below.
+If you're looking to escape from the clamor of the Strip briefly, this is one of the best ways to do so.

 Go Bowling at the LINQ

 Spend an afternoon at Brooklyn Bowl at the LINQ to enjoy bowling, food, drinks, live music, and even more fun.
-Bowling may not be one of the first activities to come to mind for Vegas, but this mega-bowling alley has more than 30 lanes, and the menu is crafted by the owner of New York City's popular Blue Ribbon group, famous for their heavenly fried chicken.
+Bowling may not be one of the first activities to come to mind for Vegas, but this mega-bowling alley is much more.
+It has more than 30 lanes and a restaurant that is owned by New York City's popular Blue Ribbon group, famous for their heavenly fried chicken.
 It's also a venue for concerts and shows of major headliners, so don't overlook this attraction.

 Visit the Downtown Container Park

 For something out of the ordinary, visit the Downtown Container Park, an open-air shopping complex that's built from recycled shipping containers.
 There are plenty of shopping and dining options here to satisfy adults, but it's also a destination for kids as well—they'll love the interactive playground, known as the Tree House.
 There are a countless number of shopping options around Las Vegas, but the Downtown Container Park is hands down the most unique.